epfl-ada/ada-2022-project-toohottohoot/README.md

 2. From the reviews, what are the adjectives that best describe each beer style?
 3. Is the taste of a user influenced by his country of origin or his expertise?
 4. Is popularity of a beer style evolving with time?
 (In terms of consumption and appreciation)

+## 💾 Data
+(if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
+Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
+Discuss data size and format if relevant.
+It is your responsibility to check that what you propose is feasible.

 ## 📊 Methods